jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/measurements-and-metrics.md

   where s1.id = s2.id;
   ```

-The measurements, as defined, consider only the jobs that have their *end event* recorded during the period and does not restrict when their *begin event* happened, otherwise it would only consider jobs with a maximum duration equal to the sampling period.
+The measurements, as defined, consider only the jobs that have their *complete* event recorded during the period and does not restrict when their *begin event* happened, otherwise it would only consider jobs with a maximum duration equal to the sampling period.

 !!! note Effects on time variant processes
     Taking the measurement based on *complete* events gives us the desirable property that the measurement will be *stable*, that is, it will not change when data from new signals become available.On the other hand, this makes the measurement a *lagging* indicator for changes in the signal, potentially for multiple sampling periods if typical processing times are much longer than the sampling period.